botder/Samsung-Galaxy-Book4-Edge/README.md

 2. Create the `C:\WinDrive` directory on your hard drive.

-> [!NOTE]
-> You can use any directory path, but make sure to fix the paths in the commands below, if you change it.
+    You can use any directory path, but make sure to fix the paths in the commands below, if you change it.

 3. Extract the `install.wim` file to `C:\WinDrive\install.wim`.